-Theriot has produced five 20-point efforts, including a season-high 31 points in a win over High Point on Dec.
-20. She pumped in 27 points in a win at Illinois Jan.
-11. She added 25 points against Northern Colorado Nov.
-30. She had 24 points, a career-high eight rebounds and seven assists in a win at UCLA Nov.
+Theriot produced five 20-point games as a junior, including a season-high 31 in a win over High Point Dec.
+20. She added 27 points in a win at Illinois Jan.
+11. She had 25 points against Northern Colorado Nov.
+30, and 24 points, a career-high eight rebounds and seven assists at UCLA Nov.
 28. She added 20 points, six rebounds, six assists and four steals against Utah Nov.
 23.

-Theriot had a game-high 17 points to go along with six rebounds and four assists in NU’s 60-54 win over No. 9 Duke Dec.
-3. She added her only double-double of the year with 18 points and a season-high 10 assists in the Big Ten opener at Minnesota Dec.
+Theriot had a game-high 17 points to go along with six rebounds and four assists in Nebraska's win over No. 9 Duke Dec.
+3. She added her only double-double of the year with 18 points and a season-high 10 assists at Minnesota Dec.
 29. It was her fifth career points-assists double-double.

 "We love Rachel's versatility.
 She is an unselfish player who loves to set her teammates up to score.
 She can also drive to the basket, hit the dribble jumper and knock down the three.
 She is also a good rebounder and defender."